WalletWasabi/WasabiDoc/README.md

 [Wasabi Wallet](https://wasabiwallet.io) is an open-source, non-custodial, privacy focused Bitcoin wallet for desktop.
 It implements trustless coin shuffling: [Schnorrian CoinJoin](https://github.com/nopara73/ZeroLink/).

-This is Wasabi Wallet's open source [documentation](https://docs.wasabiwallet.io) repository.
+This is Wasabi Wallets open source [documentation](https://docs.wasabiwallet.io) repository.
 Here you will find information about the nuances of privacy in Bitcoin, how Wasabi solves some of the existing problems, and how you can use this tool to defend yourself.

 If you would like to support the project by educating other people, this documentation repository is the right place for your efforts!